 “Your sins are forgiven.”

 Note: Don’t confuse this parable with another about a woman anointing Jesus’ feet with expensive oil.
-See my intro that differentiates between the two.
+See my intro on this page that differentiates between the two.

 par•a•ble [noun] a simple story used to illustrate the meaning of or a moral or spiritual lesson, as told by Jesus in the gospels